mayursawant/Stock_data_analysis/README.md

-# Stock_data_analysis
-This Repo contains complete application code with Frontend and Backend to process the stock data

-Detailed explanation of the architecture and code o Any assumptions that you have made o Instructions for accessing the front end if implemented

-Architecture:-
+__Stock Data Analysis: A Comprehensive Stock Data Processing and Analysis Platform__

+This repository hosts an application designed to facilitate a comprehensive analysis of stock data.
+It encompasses both the front-end and back-end code necessary to process, analyze, and visualize financial data efficiently.
+Below is a detailed explanation of the architecture and various components of this application, alongside some instructions to access its features.

+__Architecture Overview__

+Our system is structured into three primary components:

-1) Database
+  1. Database (DynamoDB)

---> Data has been hosted on the DynamoDB with the below schema, where the symbol is the primary key and the date is the secondary key

- |-- date
- |-- close
- |-- open
- |-- high
- |-- low
- |-- volume
- |-- symbol
+  Our data is stored in an AWS DynamoDB database, structured with the following schema:

+  `close`: The closing price of the stock for the given date

+  `open`: The opening price of the stock for the given date

+  `high`: The highest price of the stock on the given date

+  `low`: The lowest price of the stock on the given date.

+  `volume`: The number of shares traded during the given date.

+  `symbol`: The stock ticker symbol `(Primary Key)`

+  `date`: The date the stock data `(Secondary Key)`

+  This structure allows for efficient querying based on stock symbol and date.

-2) Server
+  2. Server (AWS EC2)

---> Have used t2.micro instance for this application --> Frontend and Backend code has been deployed on this same server

-3) Dataflow
+Instance Type: We have deployed the application on a t2.micro instance, which balances computational power and cost-efficiency.

+Deployment Strategy: Both the front-end and back-end codebases are deployed on the same server to streamline communication and reduce latency.

+  3. Data Flow

+The data flow within the application is represented visually in the diagram below:
 ![Architecture Diagram](image.png)

-Instructions for Front-end :-
+__Front-end Access Instructions__

+To access and utilize the features of the front-end interface, follow these steps:

- 1) Connect to http://3.84.81.214/  (Please make sure you are using the HTTP protocol )
+  1. Navigate to http://3.84.81.214/ using a browser (ensure to use the HTTP protocol).

- 2) Search Button genertes Chandle STick graph and Indicator Table
+  2. Utilize the Search Button to generate a Candlestick Graph and an Indicator Table based on the entered stock symbol.

- 3) Generate Indicator Plot will give us the plot and if Overlayed in ticked it will overlay another indicator grapgh on indicator plot along with both the indicators
+  3. Click on the Generate Indicator Plot to view individual or overlaid graphs of selected technical indicators.
+If "Overlay" is selected, multiple indicators will be plotted on the same graph for comprehensive analysis.

- 4) We can adjust Timeframe directly from the Candle-stick graph
+  4. Adjust the timeframe directly from the Candlestick graph for more granular or broader data analysis.

-Assumption:

-  1) We will be r
+__Assumptions__

+  1.The data ingested into the database is pre-processed and cleaned, ensuring accurate calculations and visualizations
+  2. Indicator have their default values for calculations
+  3. Have Filled NAN values with both Forward and Back filling method [This is done after Data processing]
+  4.